Shoulder Impingement vs. Rotator Cuff Tear: Diagnostic and Treatment Insights for Clinicians

 Physical Testing and Exam

-A thorough evaluation begins with a patient history and physical exam.
+A thorough shoulder evaluation begins with a patient history and physical exam.
 A complete history can often be the determining factor in a correct diagnosis.
 Standardized tests, such as the DASH or the COPM can help us to find quantifiable answers to our questions about pain and daily function.

-Range of motion and strength testing provide important baseline measurements.
 If you use objective evaluation tools, you can later compare results to show progress over time.
 Palpation of bony prominences, tendon heads, and other surrounding “landmarks” can give a clear picture of the level of involvement.
+Learn more about specific clinical tests in this article: Rotator Cuff Evaluation: Standardized Tests, Strength, ROM, and Questionnaires.

 Imaging

-A third option, X-rays, can help rule out other diagnoses.
+X-rays can help rule out other diagnoses.
 For example, a chest X-ray may reveal bone spurs surrounding the rotator cuff tendons.
 These may be causing rotator cuff tendinitis or impingement.
 An X-ray is also the most common way to rule out a shoulder fracture and can indicate degenerative changes caused by arthritis.

 Nerve Studies